What Are Bone Spurs?

 - CT scan.
 It's a powerful X-ray that makes detailed pictures inside your body.

 - Electroconductive tests.
 These tests measure how fast your nerves send electrical signals.
-They can show the damage bone spurs have caused to nerves in your spinal cord.
+They can show the damage bone spurs have caused to nerves in your spinal canal.

 To relieve pain and bring down swelling, you can try one of these over-the-counter pain relievers:

-These can cause side effects, especially if you take them in large doses or for long periods of time.
+These can cause side effects, especially if you take them in large doses or for a long time.
 If you've taken them for more than a month, ask your doctor if you can try a different treatment.

 Other therapies for bone spurs include: